Andrzz/YapeTechnicallChallenge/README.md

 ```
 **GET /api/Client/HealthCheck**
 **Response:**
-plaintext
-Service Running...
+ - plaintext: Service Running...

-**WCF**
+## WCF
 **SOAP Method:**
-GetPersonsByPhoneNumber(string cellPhoneNumber)
-Retrieves person details by phone number.
+ - GetPersonsByPhoneNumber(string cellPhoneNumber) -> Retrieves person details by phone number.

 ## License
-This project does not include a license.
+ - This project does not include a license.

 ## Author
-Andres Felipe Osorio Echavarria
+ - Andres Felipe Osorio Echavarria

 ## Additional Notes
 When starting the WCF service in Visual Studio, you may encounter a warning: